Benjamin Franklin — a man who knew a thing or two about frugal living — once warned: “Beware of little expenses. A small leak will sink a great ship.”

 If you must shop for holiday decor, wait until the after-holiday clearance sales.
 These can help you freshen your look next year for cheap.
 I also find that I can buy next year’s holiday cards at a steep discount by shopping at after-season sales.

 Finally, make sure to sell or return unwanted gifts.
-Even if you don’t have a receipt, you might be able to get in-store credit — to get something that you can use.
-If you get desperate and no one will take the gift, donate it to a thrift store and help someone else save money.
+Even if you don’t have a receipt, you might be able to get in-store credit — to get something that you can actually use.
+If you get really desperate and no one will take the gift, donate it to a thrift store and help someone else save money.
 (If you itemize, it could also be a tax deduction.)

 By tracking your habits, you’ll know exactly where your money is going.
 That way, your balance won’t be a surprise when you check your bank account.